vaishalis27/Vaishalis27/README.md

 📂 Featured Projects

-Adapting Generative Adversarial Networks: MNIST Dataset & Celeb Dataset Explores the potential of GANs to act as classifiers using the MNIST dataset.
+-Adapting Generative Adversarial Networks: MNIST Dataset & Celeb Dataset Explores the potential of GANs to act as classifiers using the MNIST dataset.
  (Python, TensorFlow, Jupyter Notebook)

 Deep Learning for Image Classification
 Built a convolutional neural network to classify images from the CIFAR-10 dataset.